 Enter the quote post.

-You've seen them all over the place - beautiful text with thought-provoking words juxtaposed over a gorgeous image.
+You've seen them all over the place - beautiful text with thought-provoking words by big thinkers juxtaposed over a gorgeous image.
 But how to make one of your own?
 Keep going.

 Where and How to Use a Post with a Quote

 These pop up all over Facebook and Twitter.
 But it's when I see them on Instagram that they resonate the most.
 It's a sneaky way to get text into a post while still looking beautiful.
 Here's how your theater can use them:

 quotable lines from the show you're currently producing

 inspiring messages from your designers